michael-scharf/rn-lab2-java/README.md

 The last 13 chars of every message encode the length and terminate by a '!': `00000xxxxx!\r\n`

-If a HTTP/1.0 query is recieved, a SIMPLE server replies with a HTTP/1.0 header that includes 80 bytes.
+If a HTTP/1.0 query is received, a SIMPLE server replies with a HTTP/1.0 header that includes 80 bytes.

 ### Errors